Jane Austen Society of North America, Southwest Region

 (left) Attendees at our December 2018 meeting at Sony Pictures Studios saw the world premiere of Mrs. Bennet’s Plan, our 2018 winning entry.

-Ellyn Cardon, a senior undergraduate at Brigham Young University, is the winner of this year’s Young Filmmaker Contest for her entry, Mrs. Bennet’s Plan.
+Ellyn Cardon, a senior undergraduate at Brigham Young University, won the 2018 Young Filmmaker Contest for her entry, Mrs. Bennet’s Plan.
 Both she and her mother, Dana — the inspiration for Mrs. Bennet in the short film — attended JASNA Southwest’s December 2018 meeting at Sony, where the winning entry had its world premiere.
 Cardon intends to pursue a master’s degree in ethnographic filmmaking, which she says is appropriate since this film is practically an ethnography of her life.

 Ellyn Cardon addresses the crowd at Sony Pictures Studio.

-Second-place winner Katiana Bennett (with her father) and first-place winner Rivka Penarelli and her husband, Jason Penarelli, with inaugural contest chair Susie Wampler at the 2017 AGM in Huntington Beach
+Second-place winner Katiana Bennett (with her father, Andrew Bennett) and first-place winner Rivka Penarelli and her husband, Jason Penarelli, with inaugural contest chair Susie Wampler at the 2017 AGM in Huntington Beach

 View the winners of our inaugural 2017 JASNA-Southwest Young Filmmakers Contest.